rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 ===========

 An ordered set of `commands <#command>`__, which is applied to the ledger atomically.
-Any non valid command within a transaction leads to rejection of the whole transaction during validation process.
+Any nonvalid command within a transaction leads to rejection of the whole transaction during the validation process.

 Validator